MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/qas/create-qas.md

 ## Create a Q&A

-For information about creating effective titles, descriptions, keywords, and more, see [Planning your content.](../setup/plan-your-content.md)
+For information about creating effective titles, descriptions, keywords, and more, see [Plan your content.](../setup/plan-your-content.md)

-1. Go to the Microsoft Search in Bing Admin portal
+1. Go to the Microsoft Search Admin portal

 2. In the navigation pane, click **Q&As**